top of page

 Here's what we think should form the core of your experience:

-Antananarivo: The Gateway City, & a bit of Madagascar Culinary Introduction
+Antananarivo: The Madagascar Gateway, & a Culinary Introduction

 Most journeys begin in Antananarivo, the vibrant capital affectionately called “Tana.”